tanisha-0902/EventSphere/README.md

 ## ✨ Overview

-EventSphere is a full-stack web application designed to simplify event discovery, registration, and management.
-Built with Node.js, Express, EJS, and MongoDB Atlas, it offers an intuitive platform where users can explore events, register online, and receive real-time updates.
+EventSphere is a robust full-stack web application developed to streamline event discovery, registration, and end-to-end event management.
+Built using Node.js, Express, EJS, and MongoDB Atlas, the platform provides a clean and intuitive user interface that allows users to easily browse upcoming events, register online, and stay informed through real-time updates.

 The system features secure JWT and session-based authentication, Redis-backed caching, and WebSocket-powered live notifications for a seamless interactive experience.